XRPLF/xrpl-dev-portal/content/tutorials/quickstart/create-trustline-send-currency.md

 ### Send Issued Currency

-Once you have created a TrustLine from an account to your own, you can send issued currency tokens to that account, up to the established limit.
+Once you have created a trust line from an account to your own, you can send issued currency tokens to that account, up to the established limit.

 ```